goreleaser/goreleaser/README.md

-GoReleaser builds Go binaries for several platforms, creates a GitHub release and then pushes a Homebrew formula to a repository.
+GoReleaser builds Go binaries for several platforms, creates a GitHub release and then pushes a Homebrew formula to a tap repository.
 All that wrapped in your favorite CI.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 We appreciate your contribution.
 Please refer to our [contributing guidelines](CONTRIBUTING.md) for further information.